Fender Acoustasonic Telecaster: American vs. Player II vs. Standard

 Elliot Stent

-Fender has expanded its American Acoustasonic series over the last couple of years with Strat and Jazzmaster-shaped variants.
+Fender has since expanded its American Acoustasonic series with Strat and Jazzmaster-shaped variants.
 These each boast unique features of their own, which set them apart from the original Telecaster model.
 But while introducing these guitars improved variety within the range, none of them were any cheaper than the Tele.
 This means that they may have still put off partially-interested customers who couldn’t justify spending that much money — especially on guitars that are so quirky.

 Fender American vs. Player Acoustasonic Telecaster Similarities